Cysharp/MemoryPack/README.md

 `[int length, values...]`

 Collection has 4byte signed interger as data count in header, `-1` represents `null`.
 Values store memorypack value for the number of length.
+String is collection(serialize as `ReadOnlySpan<char>`, in other words, UTF16).

 ### Union